The legacy of feudal Japan's African samurai

 In 1581, Yasuke joined Oda's forces in their invasion of Iga province, according to Lockley.

-Oda attacked the mountain-ringed province, a ninja hotbed, with 40,000 to 60,000 troops and conquered it following a failed attempt by his son Nobukatsu in 1579.
+Oda attacked the mountain-ringed province, a ninja hotbed with 40,000 to 60,000 troops, and conquered it following a failed attempt by his son Nobukatsu in 1579.

 It was, says Lockley, Yasuke's first military campaign under Oda.